-(7) "Dwelling unit" means a single unit providing complete independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking, and sanitation.
+(6) "Dwelling unit" means a single unit providing complete independent-living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking, and sanitation.

-(8) "Hearing officer" means a person designated by the executive director to hear contested claims or cases, contested enforcement proceedings, and contested administrative fines, in accordance with the "administrative procedures act", chapter 35 of title 42.
+(7) "Hearing officer" means a person designated by the director of the department of business regulation or the director's designee to hear contested claims or cases, contested enforcement proceedings, and contested administrative fines, in accordance with the "administrative procedures act," chapter 35 of title 42.

 (11) "Person" means any natural person, joint venture, partnership, corporation, or other business or legal entity who or that enters into a contract for construction.

 (12) "Prime contractor" means a person who or that enters into a contract for construction with the project owner.